majed-baserinia/agriBank/README.md

 3. post-message: makes it easy to communicate with super-app, which includes all supported messages.
 4. ignite: bootsraps and initializes your micro front app.
 5. linters and prettier config
-6. cli
+6. cli: for creating apps and clients
+7. playground: for testing your apps
-7. vite plugin
+8. vite plugin

 - you can see examples of integrating all these tools into one app in the `/templates/` folder.